International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Harnessing Lessons Learned from the COVID-19 Pandemic

 The COVID-19 pandemic has exposed gaps in national government protections and global health systems for older adults, highlighting a range of complex challenges that must be addressed in future national plans to prepare for an increased risk of future disease outbreaks and their impacts on care and support for older adults and vulnerable people.
 At the start of the pandemic, it became clear that older adults are at a higher risk for severe infection.
 However, the impact of COVID-19 on older adults goes far beyond the risk of infection, affecting older people’s daily routines, the care and support they receive, and their ability to stay socially connected.
 Additionally, the pandemic has caused widespread economic insecurity among older people and even hastened older adults’ departure from the workforce, reducing their ability to support themselves and their families.
-In particular, gaps in employment, income, care, and social connection are a result of society’s increased dependence on digital technologies during the pandemic to facilitate work, health care, social connection, and widespread digital illiteracy among older adults.
+In particular, gaps in employment, income, care, and social connection are a result of society’s increased dependence on digital technologies during the pandemic to facilitate work, health care, and social connection, alongside widespread digital illiteracy among older adults.

 Due to these profound impacts, national aging plans developed after 2020 increasingly address COVID-19 and the digital divide.
-Four of the plans examined in this report - those from the state of California, Chile, Jordan, and Wales - address the impacts of COVID-19 on older adults.
-In addition, New Zealand’s latest four-year Action Plan for the implementation of the Better Later Life Strategy addresses the impacts of COVID-19 on social isolation, digital inclusion, working older adults, and housing.
-Bulgaria and Singapore are reportedly releasing updated action plans on healthy aging that account for troubling trends produced by COVID-19 and pandemic response measures.
-Malta also plans to release a new Strategic Policy for Active Ageing, which will incorporate targets related to COVID-19.
-Countries could identify and aim to cover key gaps that were exposed by COVID-19 including addressing digital inclusion, as they develop their national plans.
+Twelve of the plans examined in this report (24 percent)—those from Barbados, Bulgaria, the state of California, Chile, Finland, Israel, Kazakhstan, Lebanon, New Zealand, Peru, Singapore, and Wales—address the impacts of COVID-19 on older adults.
+New Zealand’s latest four-year Action Plan for the implementation of the Better Later Life Strategy addresses the impacts of COVID-19 on social isolation, digital inclusion, working older adults, and housing.
+Kazakhstan’s national action plan, released in 2020, likewise highlights the impacts of social isolation on older adults and includes specific action areas related to meeting their social and psychological needs in emergency situations.
+In 2023, Singapore released an updated action plan on healthy aging accounting for troubling trends produced by COVID-19 and pandemic response measures.
+Other countries are working to address COVID-19 through future policy.
+Austria for example, reportedly plans to conduct a study on the impact of COVID-19 on older adults, while Malta plans to release a new Strategic Policy for Active Ageing that will incorporate targets related to COVID-19.
+Countries could

 Enhancing Equity and Reducing Disparities